True Spies Episode 44: The Not-So-Beautiful Game

 NARRATOR: There was, for example, a night in Turkey.

 GARRY ROGERS: That trip to Izmir was when I was in a bar the night before the game and everything was going along nice.
 We were in there having a good time, basically no trouble at all.

 NARRATOR: And then there was the sound of glass smashing and the English fans in the bar realized that they were under attack.
 Tables and chairs were being thrown in through the windows from outside.

 GARRY ROGERS: So there was glass flying everywhere.
-And all anybody wanted to do was get outside for your own safety, because first you thought it was a bomb had gone off and we all made our way outside only to be met by the local Turkish contingent who were stood looking at us … and drawing their fingers across the throat in a in a throat-cutting image.
+And all anybody wanted to do was get outside for your own safety because, first, you thought it was a bomb had gone off and we all made our way outside only to be met by the local Turkish contingent who were stood looking at us and drawing their fingers across the throat in a throat-cutting image.
 And then the police arrived and they made their own mind up as to what had happened.

 NARRATOR: So did Garry and - like that night in Rimini, when he’d found himself lying on the forecourt of a petrol station surrounded by Italian riot police - there was nothing he could do.
 He couldn’t stick his hand up and say: ‘Hmm, excuse me.
 I’m actually a policeman.
 Could you let me go please?’
 All those years building his image, the shaved head, the earrings, the carefully honed story about the dodgy building firm, all that would have been for nothing.
 So Garry had to take what was coming.